 demo.html file which is included in the downloaded font package.

 Before you decide using fontawesome, think of using these alternatives.
-That may help if your website needs pretty basic icons.
+These options are pretty good for a minimal website.

 You may use Bootstrap, Font awesome or any similar web font in your website.
 But make sure you optimize them to use only things that are necessary.
 Every byte you save, every request you reduce improves page speed by milliseconds.
 Even a single millisecond improvement in page speed matters.